PyMVPA/PyMVPA/doc/source/tutorial_eventrelated.rst

 utilizes :class:`~mvpa.measures.searchlight.Searchlight`.
 Yes, your are correct this is a spatio-temporal searchlight.
-The searchlight focus travels along all possible locations in our ventral temporal ROI, but at the same time also along the peristimulus time segment cover by the events.
-The spatial searchlight extent is the center voxel and its immediate neighbors and the temporal dimension comprises two timepoints in each direction.
+The searchlight focus travels along all possible locations in our ventral temporal ROI, but at the same time also along the peristimulus time segment covered by the events.
+The spatial searchlight extent is the center voxel and its immediate neighbors and the temporal dimension comprises two time-points in each direction.
 The result is again a dataset.
 Its shape is compatible with the mapper of ``evds``, hence it can also be back-projected into the original 4D fMRI brain space.